 Check the queue length of the expect queue.
 Every message that matches removes an entry from the queue.
 If an error has previously occurred then this call will return the error.
-The length of the queue check is optional. assert connected assert established assert idle
+The length of the queue check is optional.

 Verify that a TCP session exists.